Dili: Water and sanitation

 Drainage infrastructure is insufficient to handle the wet season, with drains often being blocked and resultant flooding being common.
 This creates property damage and health concerns.
-36 water channels lie within the city in addition to its rivers.
-These often collect rainwater, however the growing urbanization of the city is reducing infiltration capacity, worsening flood risks.
+Thirty-six water channels lie within the city in addition to its rivers.
+These often collect rainwater; however, the growing urbanisation of the city is reducing infiltration capacity, worsening flood risks.
 There is no city-wide sewerage system.
 As of 2010, only 30.3% of households had access to a sceptic tank.
 The most common sewage disposal system was pit latrines, which were used by 50.7% of households.
 Among households with toilets, 97% were flushed through the manual pouring of water.
 Wastewater is often collected from some areas by trucks.
 Some wastewater is treated in ponds in Tasitolu.
 Dili also has one of the country's two septage treatment facilities.
 A Sanitation and Drainage Masterplan was created for the city in 2012, envisioning the creation of eight wastewater treatment systems in the city by 2025.

 As of 2014, Dili produces 108 tons of solid waste per day, over half of which is biodegradable.
 The government-funded waste collection system covers Cristo Rei, Dom Aleixo, Nain Feto, and Vera Cruz, with waste being collected by a mixture of government trucks and private trucks contracted by the government.
-Collected waste is disposed in a landfill in Tibar which was established during the Indonesian period.
+Collected waste is disposed in a landfill in Tibar, which was established during the Indonesian period.
 Metal collected by waste pickers is sold to Malaysia and Singapore for recycling, while some biodegradable waste is composted by a private company.
 Some waste is burnt.
 Waste collection schedules are variable, with some areas receiving daily collection and some receiving none.
 Collection is less frequent in Hera and Tibar than in Dili proper.

 There are 14 hospitals around the Dili metropolitan area, nine in Dom Aleixo, three in Vera Cruz, one in Cristo Rei (in Hera), and one in Tibar.
 Dom Aleixo also has two health centres, with Cristo Rei having one health centre in Dili proper, and Nain Feto also having a health centre.
 The National Hospital of Timor-Leste is located in Dili, catering to primary and secondary health care.
-A specialist hospital is planned to be constructed by 2030, to deal with diseases such as cancer which are currently treated outside of the country.
+A specialist hospital is planned to be constructed by 2030 to deal with diseases, such as cancer, that are currently treated outside of the country.